FilmBiopsy/filmbiopsy.github.io/movies/tamil/2018/Ratsasan.md

 description: Ratsasan (Devil) is a psycho thriller film  directed by Ramkumar.
 ---

-Vada Chennai (North Chennai) is a gangster action film written and directed by Veterimaran.
-It stars Dhanush in the lead role.
+Ratsasan (devil) is a psycho thriller film  directed by Ramkumar.
+It stars Vishnu and Amala Paul in the lead role.